-- Raw materials: The primary raw material used for the manufacturing of rebar is steel scrap, together with various alloys.
+- Raw materials: The primary raw material used for the manufacturing of rebar and wire rod is steel scrap, together with various alloys.
 The raw materials are included in the A1 product stage. - Transport: Inbound transportation includes transportation of all materials from suppliers to the CMC facility, and is included in A1 product stage.
-The outbound transportation is only applicable for fabricated rebar and includes the transportation of the un-fabricated rebar to the fabrication shops, and is included in A2 product stage. - Manufacturing of rebar: Scrap metal and alloys are mixed in a vessel in the Melt Shop and an electric arc furnace heats up the raw materials by use of electrodes, causing them to melt.
+The outbound transportation is only applicable for fabricated rebar and includes the transportation of the un-fabricated rebar to the fabrication shops, and is included in A2 product stage. - Manufacturing of rebar and wire rod: Scrap metal and alloys are mixed in a vessel in the Melt Shop and an electric arc furnace heats up the raw materials by use of electrodes, causing them to melt.
 Successively the molten steel is cast into billets, which will be reheated in a reheat furnace.
-From there, billets enter the Rolling Mill where they are rolled into rebar.
-The manufacturing of rebar is included in the A1 product stage. - Waste disposal: The manufacturing process generates waste either used for energy recovery, recycling or disposal as municipal solid waste.
+From there, billets enter the Rolling Mill where they are rolled into rebar or wire rod.
+The manufacturing of rebar and wire rod is included in the A1 product stage. - Waste disposal: The manufacturing process generates waste either used for energy recovery, recycling or disposal as municipal solid waste.
 Additionally, wastewater is generated at the plant from showers and sinks.
 The waste disposal is included in the A1 product stage. - Fabrication: The rebar is fabricated in CMC fabrication shops where it is cut and bent per customer request.
 The fabrication is included in the A3 product stage.1